WSU-kduncan/f24cicd-ethanschultz2/README-CI.md

-# Part 2 - Github Action and DockerHub
+# Part 2 - Github Actions and DockerHub

 ## Configuring GitHub Secrets
 - If you want to set a secret for use with GitHub actions, you will need to navigate to your Github repo where you will be building your project/workflows